andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/displaying-data-with-nsfetchedresultscontroller-and-swift.md

     // Implement UITableViewDataSource methods
 }</pre>

-As you can see, `MainViewController` is a class concerned with being the table view&#8217;s data source and delegate.
+As you can see, `MainViewController` is a class concerned with being the table view's data source and delegate.
 Additionally, it will serve as the `NSFetchedResultsControllerDelegate`.
-For this post, we won&#8217;t actually need the fetched results controller delegate functionality to display data.
+For this post, we won't actually need the fetched results controller delegate functionality to display data.
 Those methods are particularly useful for synchronizing things when data _changes_.

-With the class declaration out of the way, we&#8217;ll investigate the class implementation one section at a time.
+With the class declaration out of the way, we'll investigate the class implementation one section at a time.

 <a name="nsmanagedobjectcontext-reference" class="jump-target"></a>